-Following the examples of Article 22, paragraph 2 of the CMR and Article 13 of the Hamburg Rules, this article, newly inserted by the Revision Committee and approved by the 5th General Assembly, stipulates the consequences in transport law if the consignor has omitted the inscriptions prescribed by RID.
+Following the example of Article 22, Parag.
+2 of the CMR an Article 13 of the Hamburg Rules, this article, newly inserted by the Revision Committee and approved by the Fifth General Assembly, stipulates the consequences in transport law if the consignor has omitted the inscriptions prescribed by RID.